mlz-ictrl/nicos/doc/source/deviceapi.rst

 .. class:: Measurable

+   Base class for devices used for data acquisition, like counters, timers, cameras, or any signals when used as the main measurement result.

    This class inherits from :class:`Waitable` and is the base for all devices used for data acquisition (usually detectors).